 - Romania – Administration of the Navigable Canals (ACN)

-The following Associated Strategic Partners take over an advisory role in the project:
+The following Associated Strategic Partners took over an advisory role in the project:

 - German Federal Ministry of Transport and Digital Infrastructure (BMVI)